 American Farmland Trust Midwest Director Appointed to State Conservation Committees

-Mike Baise, Midwest Director for American Farmland Trust, recently joined the USDA Natural Resource Conservation Service State Technical Committee in two states—Indiana and Illinois.
+Mike Baise, Midwest Director for American Farmland Trust, joined the USDA Natural Resource Conservation Service State Technical Committee in two states—Indiana and Illinois.
 Appointed by Jane Hardisty, Indiana State Conservationist, and Ivan Dozier, Illinois State Conservationist, respectively, these committees work across each state to implement conservation legislation and programs supported through the farm bill.
 “Mike is well-deserving of these appointments,” says Ann Sorensen, Director of Research at American Farmland Trust.
 “He brings a unique passion and enthusiastic vision to the work of American Farmland Trust throughout the Midwest.
 We are excited that he can bring these qualities to help shape critical conservation work in both Indiana and Illinois.”

 Indiana Bill Will Help Ease Generational Transfer of Farmland